Investigation of Harmony Biosciences Holdings, Inc. (HRMY) Announced by Holzer & Holzer, LLC

-/EIN News/ -- ATLANTA, March 28, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Harmony Biosciences Holdings, Inc. (“Harmony Biosciences” or the “Company”) (NASDAQ: HRMY) complied with federal securities laws.
+ATLANTA, March 28, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Harmony Biosciences Holdings, Inc. ("Harmony Biosciences" or the "Company") HRMY complied with federal securities laws.
 On March 28, 2023, Scorpion Capital published a report alleging that twelve deaths occurred during foreign clinical trials of its drug, Wakix.
-Scorpion Capital further alleges that “explosive information was concealed from the FDA that would have prevented approval” of Wakix.
-Following this report, the price of the Company’s stock dropped.
+Scorpion Capital further alleges that "explosive information was concealed from the FDA that would have prevented approval" of Wakix.
+Following this report, the price of the Company's stock dropped.

 If you purchased Harmony Biosciences stock and suffered a loss on that investment, you are encouraged to contact Corey Holzer, Esq. at cholzer@holzerlaw.com or Joshua Karr, Esq. at jkarr@holzerlaw.com, call our toll-free number at (888) 508-6832, or visit our website at https://holzerlaw.com/case/harmony-biosciences/ discuss your legal rights.